bp2008/VideoEncodingAutomation/README.md

 ```

 * `"Encoder": "handbrake"` instructs the app to use handbrake (currently this is the only allowed value of the field)
-* "VideoEncoder" can be "x265" or "x264"
+* `VideoEncoder` can be `"x265"` or `"x264"` or `"av1"`
-* "VideoEncoderPreset" can be any of the encoder presets; you should be familiar with these already if you're setting up this app.
+* `VideoEncoderPreset` can be any of the encoder presets defined by the codec.
+See HandBrakeCLI documentation.
-* "Quality" is the constant rate factor number where 0 is lossless and 51 is terrible.
-18-23 is a commonly used range.
+* "Quality" is the constant rate factor number defined by the codec.
+See HandBrakeCLI documentation.
+For `x264` and `x265`, the range is `0-51` (lower is better quality), and a commonly used range is `18-23`.
+For `av1`, the range is `0-63` (lower is better quality) and a commonly used range is `24-28`.
-* "HandbrakeCrop" defines a value for HandbrakeCLI's `--crop` argument.
-It could be `"0:0:0:0"` to do no cropping, `""` to let handbrake crop automatically, or `"Smart"` to use my own custom cropping calculations which are especially conservative (high priority on preserving all image data, even at the cost of some black rows remaining).
+* `HandbrakeCrop` defines a value for HandbrakeCLI's `--crop` argument.
+It could be `"0:0:0:0"` to do no cropping, `"280:280:0:0"` to remove 280 rows from the top and bottom, `""` to let handbrake crop automatically, or `"Smart"` to use my own custom cropping calculations which are especially conservative (high priority on preserving all image data, even at the cost of some black rows remaining).
-* `"KeepInputForDebuggingAfterward"` is for debugging purposes.
+* `KeepInputForDebuggingAfterward` is for debugging or testing purposes.
 If it is false, the input videos are DELETED after transcoding has completed.
-Set `LimitedRange` to true in order to use the `"StartTimeSeconds"` and `"DurationSeconds"` arguments.
+When using `"KeepInputForDebuggingAfterward": true`, it is advised to also set `LimitedRange` to true in order to use the `"StartTimeSeconds"` and `"DurationSeconds"` arguments in order to transcode small samples of video in relatively little time.

 6. Run `VideoEncodingAutomation.exe` once, and then close it.  `Settings.cfg` will be created.
 7. Open `Settings.cfg` and configure as needed.